xizar280513/Pane-Browser/README.md

 Delete Profile protects the Personal profile and is limited to eligible normal profiles.
 Delete All Data is a separate destructive action with confirmation and root validation.
 It permanently removes the approved Pane Browser data root without touching external download folders or creating a recovery backup.

-## MiniEdition
+## Mini Edition

-MiniEdition is a separate minimal browser shell.
+Mini Edition is a separate minimal browser shell.
 It includes one tab, an address bar, Back, Forward, Refresh, Home, direct URL navigation, Startpage search, native browser fullscreen, and HTML video fullscreen.

 It intentionally excludes History, persistent History, Bookmarks, Incognito/private mode, profile management, downloads management, Settings, theme switching, tab strips, multi-tab support, Session Restore, workspaces, extensions, and an installer.

-Each MiniEdition run creates a randomly named temporary WebView2 User Data Folder.
-It does not use the normal Regular profile root and does not intentionally save application-owned History, bookmarks, settings, session records, or profiles.
+Each Mini Edition run creates a randomly named temporary WebView2 User Data Folder.
+It does not use the normal Regular Edition profile root and does not intentionally save application-owned History, bookmarks, settings, session records, or profiles.
 Its single-file executable embeds the minimal browser core and loader payload, so no separate loader DLL is required beside the executable.

 Cleanup is best effort.
 Data retained by websites, Windows, crash services, DNS infrastructure, or the WebView2 Runtime remains outside the application's complete control.

 ## Keyboard shortcuts

-Regular handles supported shortcuts from the native Windows message path and WebView2 accelerator path so they are intended to work when focus is in the web page, address bar, tab strip, or an internal Pane Browser page.
+Regular Edition handles supported shortcuts from the native Windows message path and WebView2 accelerator path so they are intended to work when focus is in the web page, address bar, tab strip, or an internal Pane Browser page.

 | Shortcut | Action |
 | --- | --- |